 Baskets for Mary Lou’s Place: Fill gift baskets and write cards for residents at Mary Lou’s Place, a battered women’s shelter in Evanston.

 Community Art Creation: With the guidance of a local artist, we’ll all have a chance to participate in creating an outdoor art piece that will rotate to our participating churches for display.
+All ages welcome.

 The Boulevard: NEW items for homeless adult men and women for Bingo Prizes: gloves/hats, sweatshirts, warm socks, toiletries.